Overview

 Operation principles

 The SuM is a complete device, ready to be coupled with a transducer to stard communicating in the underwater realm.
-The modem's software is designed to send and receive data through a TCP socket, so that it can be easily interfaced with any user-provided application.
+When employed for data transmission, the modem's software is designed to send and receive data through a TCP socket, so that it can be easily interfaced with any user-provided application.
+When used for audio transmission, the modem just needs to be connected over USB to an audio source and sink to operate.

 Upon receiving data from the user the modem will encode it into a modulated audio signal.
 This signal will be generated and amplified by the SuM's hardware in order to be then fed to the connected transducer.
 When not trasmitting, the modem will be listening for other signals captured by the transducer, ready to decode them and deliver their message to the user.